renebarto/baremetal/doc/08-timer.md

 69:     uint64 GetSystemTimer();
 70: #endif
 71:
-72:     /// @brief Wait for msec milliseconds using ARM timer registers (when not using physical counter) or BCM2835 system timer peripheral (when using physical
+72:     // Wait for msec milliseconds using ARM timer registers (when not using physical counter) or BCM2835 system timer peripheral (when using physical
 73:     /// counter).
 Busy wait
 74:     /// @param msec     Wait time in milliseconds
 75:     static void WaitMilliSeconds(uint64 msec);
-76:     /// @brief Wait for usec microseconds using ARM timer registers (when not using physical counter) or BCM2835 system timer peripheral (when using physical
+76:     // Wait for usec microseconds using ARM timer registers (when not using physical counter) or BCM2835 system timer peripheral (when using physical
 77:     /// counter).
 Busy wait
 78:     /// @param usec     Wait time in microseconds
 79:     static void WaitMicroSeconds(uint64 usec);
 80: };
 81:
-82: /// @brief Retrieves the singleton Timer instance.
+82: // Retrieves the singleton Timer instance.
 It is created in the first call to this function.
 83: Timer& GetTimer();
 84:
 85: } // namespace baremetal